Friendly Fraud vs Hard Fraud in Car Insurance: The Risks and Penalties

 VIN switching Swapping a totaled car's VIN onto a similar intact vehicle

-Hard fraud is almost always charged as a felony and frequently involves organized crime rings.
-It accounts for roughly $5.6 billion in auto fraud losses annually in the U.S.
+Hard fraud is almost always charged as a felony and increasingly involves organized crime rings.
+Staged accidents alone account for an estimated $5.6 billion in auto fraud annually.
+Premium leakage from inaccurate driver information, mileage, and garaging details adds another $35.1 billion in losses every year.

 Staged Accident Danger